Group selection: Alternative explanation of altruism

+Kin recognition

 One of the questions about kin selection is the requirement that individuals must know if other individuals are related to them, or kin recognition.
 Any altruistic act has to preserve similar genes.
 One argument given by Hamilton is that many individuals operate in "viscous" conditions, so that they live in physical proximity to relatives.
 Under these conditions, they can act altruistically to any other individual, and it is likely that the other individual will be related.
-This population structure builds a continuum between individual selection, kin selection, kin group selection and group selection without a clear boundary for each level.
-However, early theoretical models by D.S.
-Wilson et al. and Taylor showed that pure population viscosity cannot lead to cooperation and altruism.
+This population structure builds a continuum between individual selection, kin selection, kin group selection and group selection without clear boundaries between these.
+However, early theoretical models by D. S. Wilson et al. and P. D. Taylor showed that pure population viscosity cannot lead to cooperation and altruism.
 This is because any benefit generated by kin cooperation is exactly cancelled out by kin competition; additional offspring from cooperation are eliminated by local competition.
-Mitteldorf and D. S. Wilson later showed that if the population is allowed to fluctuate, then local populations can temporarily store the benefit of local cooperation and promote the evolution of cooperation and altruism.
-By assuming individual differences in adaptations, Yang further showed that the benefit of local altruism can be stored in the form of offspring quality and thus promote the evolution of altruism even if the population does not fluctuate.
+Mitteldorf and D. S. Wilson later showed that if the population is allowed to fluctuate, local populations can temporarily store the benefit of local cooperation and promote the evolution of cooperation and altruism.
+By assuming individual differences in adaptations, Jiang-Nan Yang further showed that the benefit of local altruism can be stored in the form of offspring quality and thus promote the evolution of altruism even if the population does not fluctuate.
 This is because local competition among more individuals resulting from local altruism increases the average local fitness of the individuals that survive.

+Reciprocal altruism

-Another explanation for the recognition of genes for altruism is that a single trait, group reciprocal kindness, is capable of explaining the vast majority of altruism that is generally accepted as "good" by modern societies.
-The phenotype of altruism relies on recognition of the altruistic behavior by itself.
-The trait of kindness will be recognized by sufficiently intelligent and undeceived organisms in other individuals with the same trait.
+Another explanation for the recognition of genes for altruism is that a single trait, reciprocal altruism, is capable of explaining the vast majority of altruism that is generally accepted as "good" by modern societies.
+The phenotype of altruism relies on recognition of the altruistic behaviour by itself.
+The trait of kindness is recognized by sufficiently intelligent and undeceived organisms in other individuals with the same trait.
 Moreover, the existence of such a trait predicts a tendency for kindness to unrelated organisms that are apparently kind, even if the organisms are of another species.
 The gene need not be exactly the same, so long as the effect or phenotype is similar.
 Multiple versions of the gene—or even meme—would have virtually the same effect.
 This explanation was given by Richard Dawkins as an analogy of a man with a green beard.
 Green-bearded men are imagined as tending to cooperate with each other simply by seeing a green beard, where the green beard trait is incidentally linked to the reciprocal kindness trait.

 Multilevel selection theory

-Kin selection or inclusive fitness is accepted as an explanation for cooperative behavior in many species, but the scientist David Sloan Wilson argues that human behavior is difficult to explain with only this approach.
-In particular, he claims it does not seem to explain the rapid rise of human civilization.
-Wilson has argued that other factors must also be considered in evolution.
-Wilson and others have continued to develop group selection models.